ncatlab/nlab-content/pages/21596.md

 The real improvement is that "relaxed equality" avoids the implicit quantification over types in the v0 formation rule.
 Notice that the v0 rule involves the types $A$ and $B$ which are not mentioned in the conclusion.
 Because of this, it was not clear at all how to give a strong inversion rule for equality formation.
 With relaxed equality, the inversion rules are rather obvious.

-Despite this major organizational improvement, the relaxed equality formation rule is saying essentially the same thing as the respect-based equality rule.
-This is because of a lovely property of $Relax$: ($A \lt\!\!:\;Relax(B)$) if and only if ($A \prec B$).
+Despite this major organizational improvement, the relaxed equality formation rule is saying essentially the same thing as the respect-based equality formation rule.
+This is because of a characterization of $Relax$ in terms of subtyping: ($A \lt\!\!:\;Relax(B)$) if and only if ($A \prec B$).
 So some miscellaneous v0 rules about respect:

 $$\frac{\Gamma \vdash A\,type}{\Gamma \vdash p \Vdash A \prec A}
 \qquad